ustaxcourt/ef-cms/docsify/testing.md

 ### Cypress Information

-Cypress is a great tool for writing and running e2e tests against web interfaces.
-The cypress cli runner also provides a useful `open` command which will load a chromium instance locally which developers can use to watch the smoketests click through the UI and rewind history.
-You can try runnign the smoketests against a deployed environment or locally using the following commands:
+Cypress is a great tool for writing and running end-to-end tests against web interfaces.
+The Cypress CLI runner also provides a useful `open` command which will load a chromium instance locally which developers can use to watch the smoketests click through the UI and rewind history.
+You can try running the smoketests against a deployed environment or locally using the following commands:

 - `npm run cypress:integration:open`
 - `npm run cypress:readonly:open`